 How does your new collection with SinfulColors reflect your personal approach to beauty?
 Are there any specific colors we should have on our radar?

 I've always thought beauty is a place where you should be able to freely express yourself.
 For me, that means trying different things and kind of being fearless.
 Beauty is a safe place.
 I've always been taught to have fun with it.

 And yes!
 I'm actually obsessed with this one nail polish called Mystical.
 It's like a bronzy, goddess-y color.
-It's a really a good neutral but still really summery.
+It's a really good neutral but still really summery.

 Festival beauty fatigue seems to set in pretty fast.
 How do you continue to keep things fresh?

 I honestly just do what I like.
 Festivals are the ultimate opportunity to truly live your best life, which you might not necessarily be able to do in your everyday life.
 It's a place where you can be a fairy if you want to be a fairy or a goddess if that's what you want to be.
 It's about staying true to whatever unique vision you have for yourself.

 What are your must-have products to have on hand?